MicheleNatacha/power-bi-plant-sales/README.md

 This Power BI dashboard analyzes key metrics such as sales, quantity and gross profit, across different countries.
 It offers interactive visualizations, dynamic titles, and drill-down functionality to help you dive deep into the data.
 (The dataset is attached)

 ## Key Features
--Interactive Visuals: Among other visuals, explore sales trends, profitability segmentation, and performance across countries.
+-Interactive Visuals: Among other visuals, explore sales trends, profitability segmentation, and performance across countries. <br >
--Drill-Down: Zoom into the data from yearly to monthly views and analyze specific countries or products contributing to performance.
+-Drill-Down: Zoom into the data from yearly to monthly views and analyze specific countries or products contributing to performance.<br >
--Dynamic Titles: Titles change based on slicer selections for a more intuitive experience.
+-Dynamic Titles: Titles change based on slicer selections for a more intuitive experience.<br >
 -DAX Calculations: Includes advanced DAX measures such as PYTD, YTD, SWITCH, and custom date hierarchies.

 ## Business Values